Although there is no sure-fire way to keep them out of your yard, you can follow some simple steps to prevent them from multiplying.

 When gardening, make sure to wear light-colored clothing and avoid wearing floral perfumes.

-There are many repellants out on the market along with many plants that repel mosquitos.
+There are many repellants out on the market, along with many plants that repel mosquitos.
 Although they do help, they are not 100 % guaranteed effective.
-The best way to avoid getting bit is not to go outside or to use a bug spray such as "OFF" while outdoors.
+The best way to avoid getting bitten is not to go outside or to use a bug spray such as "OFF" while outdoors.